What is the Webster PowerUp program?

 Please note that any savings will apply only to the supplier services portion of your National Grid electric bill.
 Delivery charges will be unaffected by the Webster PowerUp program.

 How long will the program last?
 What will happen after November 2020?

 Webster has signed a contract with First Point Power, which will be in effect from February 2019 meter reads until November 2020 meter reads.
 At that point, Webster can establish a new electricity supply contract or end the program and return participants to National Grid’s Basic Service.
 An announcement will be made in either case, and the transition will be seamless for anyone enrolled in the program.

 You will see two changes as a result of participating in the Webster PowerUp program:

-- On the Supplier Services portion of your National Grid electricity bill, you will see the program supplier listed instead of Basic Service.
+- On the Supplier Services portion of your National Grid electricity bill, you will see First Point Power listed instead of National Grid’s Basic Service.

 - The rate that is used to calculated the supply portion of your National Grid electricity bill will change from National Grid’s Basic Service price to the price for your program option.
 For most people, that will be the PowerUp Standard price.